leanix/leanix-reporting/AI_AGENT_GUIDE.md

 1. **Write Code** - Implement using TypeScript with `lxr.*` types
 2. **Lint** - Run `npm run lint` to catch issues
 3. **Test** - Run `npm run dev` to start a dev server with hot reload and test in browser
 4. **Repeat** - Iterate based on the input from the user

 ### Testing Your Report

 Run `npm run dev` to get a **LeanIX-hosted development URL**.
 Copy the complete URL from the terminal output and open it in a browser for live testing with real workspace data.
 If you do not have the ability to run code in the browser, ask the user to set up the Chrome MCP Server.

 In the main folder there is the `lxr.json` which contains an API token for the connected workspace.
-Do not try to access it.
+Do not attempt to access it.
 If the commands like `npm run dev` are not working, the error might be here.

 ---